Updated

 Copilot Chat

 The chat interface works inside VS Code, JetBrains, and other supported IDEs.
 You can ask it to explain a function, debug an error, refactor code, write tests, or generate new functionality from a description.
-Multi-model support means you can switch between GPT-4.1 for speed, Claude Opus 4.6 for reasoning-heavy tasks, and Gemini for multimodal work — all within the same interface.
+Multi-model support means you can switch between a fast GPT model for speed, Claude for reasoning-heavy tasks, and Gemini for multimodal work — all within the same interface.

 The chat is contextually aware of your open files, but doesn’t have the deep codebase-wide understanding that Cursor’s Composer provides.
 For questions about the file you’re in, it’s excellent.
 For questions about how five different modules interact, you’ll want to add context manually via @workspace.